 - -c Create a cache under the directory specified by cache_directory.
-This directory must not exist prior to cache creation. - -d Delete the file system and remove the resources of the cache_ID that you specify or all file systems in the cache if you specify all. - -1 List the file systems that are stored in the specified cache directory.
-A listing provides the cache_ID and statistics about resource utilization and cache resource parameters.

--u Update the resource parameters of the specified cache directory.
+This directory must not exist prior to cache creation. - -I List the file systems that are stored in the specified cache directory.
+A listing provides the cache_ID and statistics about resource utilization and cache resource parameters. - -d Delete the file system and remove the resources of the cache_ID that you specify or all file systems in the cache if you specify all. - -u Update the resource parameters of the specified cache directory.
 The parameter values (specified with the -o option) can only be increased; to decrease the values, you must remove the cache, then re-create it.
 All file systems in the cache must be unmounted when you use this option.
 Changes take effect the next time you mount the file system in the cache directory.

-Using the $-\mathbf{u}$ option without the $-\mathbf{o}$ option resets all parameters to their default values. cache_ID Specifies an identifying name for the file system that is cached.
-If you do not specify a cache_ID , CacheFS assigns a unique identifier. -o options Specifies the CacheFS resource parameters.
+Using the $-\mathbf{u}$ option without the $-\mathbf{o}$ option resets all parameters to their default values.

+cache_ID Specifies an identifying name for the file system that is cached.
+If you do not specify a cache_ID, CacheFS assigns a unique identifier.

+-o options Specifies the CacheFS resource parameters.
 Multiple resource parameters must be separated by commas.
-The following section describes the cache resource parameters. - C Convert an existing cache to the new format.
-This consists of converting the cache_IDs from their old form to the new form.
+The following section describes the cache resource parameters.

-Cache Resource Parameters in CacheFS
+Cache Resource Parameters